23 FAQs on choosing and using accounting software in your business

 Having said that, many accounting software packages allow you to enter or import data from other sources.
 This lets you move across a record of your transactions, so you can keep all your data in one place.

-20. How can I be confident the software will be kept updated as legislation changes?
+20. How can I be confident my accounting software will be kept updated as legislation changes?

 As financial and tax rules can change frequently, it's important your accounting software is kept up to date.
 This can be particularly important for payroll functions, as payroll tax tables change every year.